 Steel wave flume

-NRC's 64 m × 1.2 m × 1.2 m (210 ft × 4 ft × 4 ft) Steel Wave Flume (SWF) is ideal for economical medium scale two-dimensional studies of coastal processes and wave-structure interactions.
+The NRC's 64 m × 1.2 m × 1.2 m (210 ft × 4 ft × 4 ft) steel wave flume is ideal for economical medium-scale, two-dimensional studies of coastal processes and wave-structure interactions.
 The wave generator can generate irregular waves with significant heights up to 0.25 m (0.8 ft) and is equipped with an active wave absorption (AWA) system for absorbing incoming waves reflected from test structures.
 Other notable features include a pumping system for generating currents, and large glass windows in both side walls to support detailed visual observation.

 What we offer